Marybeth Gasman

 Marybeth Gasman is Samuel DeWitt Proctor Endowed Chair in Education and a Distinguished Professor at Rutgers University.
 She was appointed as Associate Dean for Research in the Rutgers Graduate School of Education in the fall of 2021 and was elected Chair of the Rutgers University-New Brunswick Faculty Council in 2021.
-In addition to these roles, Gasman is the Executive Director of the Samuel DeWitt Proctor Institute for Leadership, Equity, & Justice as well as the Rutgers Center for Minority Serving Institutions.
+In 2026, Gasman was selected to be the editor (along with Andrés Castro Samayoa) of Educational Researcher for the 2027-2029 term.
+Educational Researcher is the premier journal of the American Educational Research Association.
+In addition to these roles, Gasman is the executive director of the Samuel DeWitt Proctor Institute for Leadership, Equity, & Justice as well as the Rutgers Center for Minority Serving Institutions.
+Since 2021, Gasman has been a contributing writer for Forbes.com.